X

 If you’re growing my favorite variety of basil, Emerald Towers basil, removing the leaves is simple.
 This variety of basil grows on long, slender stems.
 Pull down on the stem with one hand while lifting with the other, and the leaves will come right off the stem (similar to rosemary).

-3. Wash basil leaves
+3. Wash Basil Leaves

 After you have removed the leaves, wash them in a bowl of water to remove any dirt, debris, or pests clinging to them.
 Agitate the basil leaves lightly with your hand while they are in the water to make sure that you remove everything.

-4. Dry basil leaves
+4. Dry Basil Leaves

 Once the basil leaves are clean, you will want to let them dry.
 Spread them out in a single layer on a clean dish towel and let them dry until they are mostly dry.
 Take care not to bruise the leaves.